Submitting an Abstract

 If you would like to make a presentation, please submit an abstract or description of what you would like to present.
 It should be related to STAMP but otherwise the topics are open.
-For those who cannot access the submission link above, please email to email@example.com.
+If the submission link above is being blocked by a firewall or is not working, try emailing it directly to firstname.lastname@example.org

 Possible Topics for Presentations (not limited to these):